Presented by 1st Responder Conferences

 PTSD-From Recognition to Recovery- Louis Franchino, Spokane Firefighter- Louis is a veteran military pilot and has been a Spokane firefighter for 22 years.
 He will be discussing his story about how he began suffering with PTSD in the summer of 2018, what his symptoms were and how it affected his personal and professional life.
 He will relate it to how he was initially unaware that it was PTSD and only through the help of professional counseling and encouragement from friends and coworkers, did he realize what his "problem" was.
 Louis will relate that the PTSD got so bad he had to eventually seek full time, in patient care to get it under control.
 Louis wants to stress to others the importance of recognizing that we, as first responders are susceptible to PTSD and only by recognizing it in ourselves and seeking treatment, can it be properly treated.

 If you are from out of town and will be needing a hotel, we have reserved a group block at the Mirabeau Park Hotel.
 Room rates are $89 plus tax.
 Please make your reservations as soon as possible as the hotel is filling up quickly.
 If you would like to book directly with the Mirabeau Park Hotel, please call 509-924-9000 and let the front desk know you are attending the 1st Responder Conferences Mental Health and Wellness training when making your reservation.
 You can also make reservations by clicking on the Book A Room Button.
 To get the group rate, reservations must be made by the cutoff date of September 23, 2019.
+If you have missed the cutoff date, please contact the hotel to see if our group rate is still availble.
 For more information about the hotel visit http://mirabeauparkhotel.com

 Click the button below to book your room.